-Prohibition of e Charges, costs and handling fee
+Prohibition of c Charges, costs and Union handling fee

-- 1. Customs authorities shall not impose charges for the performance of customs controls or any other application of the customs legislation during the official opening hours of their competent customs offices. - 1a.
-By way of derogation from paragraph 1, customs authorities shall collect a Union handling fee for the customs services related to goods sold in distance sales levied per item released for free circulation in the customs territory of the Union.

-The Union handling fee shall be linked to the supervisory costs incurred by the customs authorities in order to ensure the release for free circulation in the customs territory of the Union of compliant goods and collecting the correct amount of duties and taxes of each item.

-An amount of the Union handling fee shall correspond to the approximate costs of the customs services, but it cannot outweigh them.
-That amount shall be lower where the subject of release for free circulation are goods sold in distance sales from a customs warehouse for distance sales.

-A report shall be drawn annually to demonstrate the proportionality between the handling fee and the costs of customs services incurred.

-The debtor of the customs debt at import shall pay the handling fee at the moment of payment of the customs debt in accordance with Article 186.
-In cases where there is no amount of import duty to be paid in accordance with Article 186, the time-limit for paying the handling fee shall be the same as it would have been if there had been a customs debt to pay.

-In matters not regulated, the provisions on customs debt shall apply mutatis mutandis to the Union handling fee.

-The handling fee shall constitute other revenue to the Union budget, with the exception of:

-- (a) the amounts needed to finance the costs of the maintaining of the EU Customs

-Authority, which shall constitute internal assigned revenue in accordance with shall be returned to the Union budget; - (b) the Member States shall retain (...) % of the collected amounts of other revenues. - 2.
-Customs authorities Member States may determine impose charges or recover costs where for specific services are rendered, other than those covered in paragraph 1a, in particular the following: - (a) attendance, where requested, by customs staff outside official office hours or at premises other than customs premises; - (b) analyses or expert reports on goods and postal fees for the return of goods to an applicant, particularly in respect of decisions taken pursuant to Article 13 or the provision of information in accordance with Article 39; - (c) the examination or sampling of goods for verification purposes, or the destruction of goods, where costs other than the cost of using customs staff are involved; - (d) exceptional control measures, where these are necessary due to the nature of the goods or to a potential risk. - 3.
-The Commission is empowered to adopt delegated acts, in accordance with Article 261 to: - (a) establish the amount of Union handling fee in a way described in the third sentence of paragraph 1a;
+- 1. Customs authorities shall not impose charges for the performance of customs controls or any other application of the customs legislation during the official opening hours of their competent customs offices. - 1a.By way of derogation from paragraph 1, customs authorities shall collect a Union handling fee of a fixed amount per item for the services rendered for releasing for free circulation goods sold in distance sales. - 1b.An amount of the Union handling fee shall correspond to the approximate costs of the services indicated in paragraph 1a.
+That amount shall be lower where the subject of release for free circulation are goods sold in distance sales from a customs warehouse for distance sales. - [1c.The revenue from the Union handling fee shall be made available to the Union and to the Member States.] - 1d.The debtor of the customs debt at import shall pay the Union handling fee at the moment of payment of the customs debt in accordance with Article 186.
+Where there is no customs debt, the time-limit for paying the Union handling fee shall be the same as it would have been if there had been a customs debt to pay.
+In matters not regulated, the provisions on customs debt shall apply mutatis mutandis to the Union handling fee. - 1e.
+The Union handling fee shall be non-refundable. - 1f.The Commission shall provide an appropriate IT solution at EU level for the purposesof the Union handling fee. - 1g.The Commission shall draw a report to assess the proportionality between the Union handling fee and the costs of services indicated in paragraph 1a.
+Such report shall be prepared every 2 years. - Customs authorities Member States may determine impose charges or recover costs where for specific services are rendered, other than those covered in paragraph 1a, in particular the following: - (a) attendance, where requested, by customs staff outside official office hours or at premises other than customs premises; - (b) analyses or expert reports on goods and postal fees for the return of goods to an applicant, particularly in respect of decisions taken pursuant to Article 13 or the provision of information in accordance with Article 39;

-Article 21 (3)(a) of the Regulation (EU, Euratom) No 2509/2024 of the European

-Parliament and of the Council.
-Any revenue remaining after covering these costs

-- (b) establish the modalities for drawing up of an annual report referred to in the fourth sentence of paragraph 1a; - establish the methods for calculating and transfer from the EU budget the amounts of internal assigned revenue needed to finance the maintaining of the EU Customs Data Hub, ensuring compliance with the way described in paragraph 2(a).
-The delegation does not extend the provisions related to Regulation (EU, Euratom) 2509/2024; - (d) supplement this Regulation by determining the cases other than those in paragraphs 1a. and 2 where a fee can be applied at Union level for specific services rendered that are not covered by the fee in paragraph 1a. - 4.
-The Commission shall adopt, by means of implementing act, in accordance with Article 262(4), rules setting out the procedure for collecting the handling fee per item.
+- (c) the examination or sampling of goods for verification purposes, or the destruction of goods, where costs other than the cost of using customs staff are involved; - (d) exceptional control measures, where these are necessary due to the nature of the goods or to a potential risk. - 3.
+The Commission is empowered to adopt delegated acts, in accordance with Article 261 to establish the amount of Union handling fee ensuring that at least part, but not more than all of the costs of services rendered for releasing for free circulation goods sold in distance sales are covered. - 4.
+The Commission shall adopt, by means of implementing act, rules setting out the procedure for collecting the Union handling fee per item.
+The implementing act shall be adopted in accordance with the examination procedure referred to in Article 262(4).

-(Moved from Title XV, Article 259)
+[Moved from Title XV, Article 259]